duncantl/RIOSHealth/README.md

 The default value for the export.zip file to read is customized to my way of reading the files.
-I have a script that moves the export.zip from the Downloads directory and rename it in the current working directory as export_%m-%d-%y.zip where %m, %d and %y are the month, day and year (as numbers.)
+I have a script that moves the export.zip from the Downloads directory and rename it in the current working directory with the current date as part of the name, e.g., export_01-18-22.zip.
+(i.e. export_%m-%d-%y.zip where %m, %d and %y are the month, day and year (as numbers.))
-If that doesn't exist, it looks for the most recent export.zip file in the ~/Downloads directory, accounting for download numbering, e.g., export-2.zip.
+If that file doesn't exist, it looks for the most recent export.zip file in the ~/Downloads directory, accounting for download numbering, e.g., export-2.zip.

 You can specify the path to the file directly.